Jeff Bezos

-Early life
+Early life and education

-Jeffrey Preston Jorgensen was born in Albuquerque, New Mexico, on January 12, 1964, the son of Jacklyn (née Gise) and Theodore Jørgensen.
-At the time of Jeff's birth, his mother was a 17-year-old high-school student and his father was 19 years old.
-Jørgensen was a Danish American and was born in Chicago to a family of Baptists.
-After completing high school despite challenging conditions, Jacklyn attended night school while bringing Jeff along as a baby.
-Jeff attended a Montessori school in Albuquerque, New Mexico, when he was two years old.
+Bezos was born Jeffrey Preston Jorgensen on January 12, 1964, in Albuquerque, New Mexico, to Jacklyn (née Gise) (1946–2025) and Ted Jorgensen (1944–2015).
+At the time of his birth, his mother was a 17-year-old high-school student and his father was 19.
+Ted was a Danish American unicyclist born in Chicago to a family of Baptists.
+After completing high school despite challenging conditions, Jacklyn attended night school, bringing her baby with her.
+Jeff attended a Montessori school in Albuquerque when he was two.

+Ted struggled with alcohol and with his finances.
+Jacklyn left her husband to live with her parents, filing for divorce in June 1965 when Jeff was 17 months old.
 After his parents divorced, his mother married Cuban immigrant Miguel "Mike" Bezos in April 1968.
-Shortly after the wedding, Mike adopted four-year-old Jeff whose surname was then legally changed from Jorgensen to Bezos.
+Shortly after the wedding, Mike adopted 4-year-old Jeff, whose surname was then legally changed from Jorgensen to Bezos.
+Jacklyn, her husband, and her son left the area and asked Ted to discontinue contact, to which he agreed.

-After Mike had received his degree from the University of New Mexico, the family moved to Houston, Texas, so that he could begin working as an engineer for Exxon.
+After Mike received his degree from the University of New Mexico, the family moved to Houston, Texas, so that he could begin working as an engineer for Exxon.
 Jeff attended River Oaks Elementary School in Houston from fourth to sixth grade.
 Jeff's maternal grandfather was Lawrence Preston Gise, a regional director of the U.S. Atomic Energy Commission (AEC) in Albuquerque.

-Lawrence retired early to his family's ranch near Cotulla, Texas, where Jeff would spend many summers in his youth.
-Jeff would later purchase this ranch and expand it from 25000 acre to 300000 acre.
-Jeff displayed scientific interests and technological proficiency and once rigged an electric alarm to keep his younger siblings out of his room.
+Lawrence retired early to his family's ranch near Cotulla, Texas, where his grandson would spend many summers in his youth and which he would later purchase and expand from 25000 acre to 300000 acre.
+Jeff displayed scientific interests and technological proficiency and once rigged an electric alarm to keep his younger half-siblings out of his room.
 The family moved to Miami, Florida, where Jeff attended Miami Palmetto High School.
-While Jeff was in high school, he worked at McDonald's as a short-order line cook during the breakfast shift.
+In high school, he worked at McDonald's as a short-order line cook during the breakfast shift.